Émile Durkheim: Durkheim and theory

 Throughout his career, Durkheim was concerned primarily with three goals.
 First, to establish sociology as a new academic discipline.
-Second, to analyse how societies could maintain their integrity and coherence in the modern era, when things such as shared religious and ethnic background could no longer be assumed.
+Second, to analyze how societies could maintain their integrity and coherence in the modern era, when things such as shared religious and ethnic background could no longer be assumed.
 To that end he wrote much about the effect of laws, religion, education and similar forces on society and social integration.
 Lastly, Durkheim was concerned with the practical implications of scientific knowledge.
 The importance of social integration is expressed throughout Durkheim's work:

 For if society lacks the unity that derives from the fact that the relationships between its parts are exactly regulated, that unity resulting from the harmonious articulation of its various functions assured by effective discipline and if, in addition, society lacks the unity based upon the commitment of men's wills to a common objective, then it is no more than a pile of sand that the least jolt or the slightest puff will suffice to scatter.